 “Not much, just relaxing,” she says.

 “Yeah,” he looks out across the field to the lake.
-She looks as well and then glances up.
+She looks as well and glances up.
 Again, the stars are so vivid and bright.
 She can see the big dipper.

 “The kids go down ok?” he asks.